Effectiveness of the Self-Consistent Harmonic Approximation in ferromagnets with dipolar interactions: The SCHA method

 \subsection{Semiclassical approach}

 Before we quantize the Hamiltonian, let us analyze the semiclassical limit.
 Gathering both exchange and dipolar contributions, we obtain the harmonic Hamiltonian

 where we have defined the coefficients

-with $J_d=(\mu_0 g\mu_B M)/2S$, and $\theta_q$ and $\phi_a$ are the polar and azimuth angles between $\vec{q}$ and the preferred magnetization direction.
+with $J_d=(\mu_0 g\mu_B M)/2S$.
+In addition, $\theta_q$ and $\phi_q$ are the polar and azimuth angles between ${\bf q}$ and the preferred magnetization direction, defined by $q_y=q\sin\theta_q\cos\phi_q$ and $q_z=q\sin\theta_q\sin\phi_q$.
+Note that momentum components appear only in a quadratic form in the Hamiltonians (\ref{eq.hamiltonianexc}) and (\ref{eq.hamiltoniandip}).
+Hence, the $A_q$, $B_q$, and $C_q$ coefficients are symmetric under the replacement ${\bf q}\to-{\bf q}$.
 As expected, the dipolar energy vanishes along the magnetization direction and reaches its maximum for $\theta_q=\pi/2$.
 The spin-wave dynamics is obtained from the Hamilton equations

 where we use $S_q^y\approx S\varphi_q$.
 Thus, considering solutions in the form of harmonic travelling spin-waves with temporal dependence proportional to $\exp(i\omega_q t)$, we obtain the system of linear equations involving the transverse components